shay-te/core-lib/website/docs/default_registry.md

 def register(self, key: str, object, is_default: bool = False):
     ...
 ````
-`key` is type `str`, sets the key of the registry entry passed to the function.
+`key` is type `str`, sets the key of the registry entry passed to the function, registering the same key again will raise an `ValueError`.

 `object` is the actual data to be passed to the function to store in registry.